-The medicine man told her she should soon give her son back to the earth.
-Rachel Taylor kissed her fingertips and pressed them to the crow sewn onto a leather bag nestled on the couch in the living room.
-"Oh, my baby," she whispered, and hugged the buckskin satchel filled with his ashes.
-On January 11 a year ago, she had opened his bedroom door and screamed so loud she woke the neighbor.
-Kyle Domrese was face down on his bed, one of more than 100,000 Americans lost in a year to overdoses as the COVID-19 pandemic fueled Continued on page 6 BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov On Tuesday, January 4, the Westwood High School girls basketball team went head-tohead with rival Mountain View High School.
+Westwood High School senior Nyese Jones hits 1,000+ points in her high school career on BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov On Tuesday, January 4, the Westwood High School girls basketball team went head-tohead with rival Mountain View High School.
 But this was not just a regular basketball game; it was a milestone for one player in particular, Westwood High School senior Nyese Jones.
 Jones hit the first 3-pointer of the game, which pushed her over the 1,000-point mark in her school basketball career.
 She actually only needed two points to log an even 1,000.
 Once she hit that shot, the game was halted so the team and the spectators could celebrate Jones' amazing accomplishment.
 The game then resumed, with the starting five players including Jones and other Salt River Pima-Maricopa Indian Community members Kristine Scabby (junior), Alexis Smith (junior) and Angelina Montoya (sophomore).
 The Lady Warriors beat the Toros 54-45.
 The team overall is 13-3 and is hoping to make it to the final four this year and ultimately the championship game in Division 6A.
-Jones was the second Lady Warrior to hit 1,000 points, but she is the first to score all 1,000 Continued on page 4 Variant page 12 Youth Services Quarterly Newsletter Highlights the Department and Programs page 13 Council Corner page 15 SRPMIC Board Announcements page 16 Court Notices page 18 IMPORTANT INFORMATION ABOUT Saddleback Communications' Telephone Service Saddleback Communications provides a wide variety of products and services to the residents of the Salt River Pima-Maricopa Indian Community, including the following basic telephone service offerings: Monthly Rates One-Time Charges Basic Residential Service \$18.00 \$35.00 LifeLine Service \$0.00 \$0.00 In addition to the above monthly rates, a \$6.50 Federal Subscriber Line Charge and \$3.00 Access Recovery Charge (ARC) applies to each residential line.
+Jones was the second Lady Warrior to hit 1,000 points, but she is the first to score all 1,000 SRPMIC Coronavirus information (COVID-19) (480) 362-2603 Home Bound, press option 4 \All Others, press option \Community Members/ \Leave your name and phone number \Salt River Clinic staff will call you back to schedule an appointment.
+Ride Along with Public Works Sanitation-Solid Waste page 8 What's New From the SRPMIC Veterans Representative Office page 9 Community Youth Shares His Marching Band Experience page 10 Introduction to Estate Planning, Wills and Probate page II 'Omicron: Things To Know About The Very Contagious COVID-19 Variant page 12 \\\ Youth Services Quarterly Newsletter Highlights the Department and Programs page 13 Council Corner page 15 SRPMIC Board Announcements page 16 Court Notices page 18 Continued on page 4 IMPORTANT INFORMATION ABOUT Saddleback Communications' Telephone Service Saddleback Communications provides a wide variety of products and services to the residents of the Salt River Pima-Maricopa Indian Community, including the following basic telephone service offerings: Monthly Rates One-Time Charges Basic Residential Service \$18.00 \$35.00 LifeLine Service \$0.00 \$0.00 In addition to the above monthly rates, a \$6.50 Federal Subscriber Line Charge and \$3.00 Access Recovery Charge (ARC) applies to each residential line.
 Qualified Lifeline subscribers are exempt from both the Federal Subscriber Line Charge and the Access Recovery Charge (ARC).
-Lifeline credits can now be applied to voice or broad-band, not both. - Local calling and the ability to receive unlimited incoming calls - Touch-tone capability - Voice-grade access to the public switched network - Access to operator services, directory assistance and long-distance service providers - Free access to emergency 911 and 800 or 800-like toll-free services - ✓ One free directory listing - One free white page telephone directory - Free toll blocking for LifeLine subscribers - Free access to the telephone relay service - Free access to the business office LifeLine is a federally funded program which provides discounted basic telephone service to eligible low-income residents of Tribal lands.
-Eligible residents may also qualify for additional assistance for connection charges or line extension costs.
-After application of qualified LifeLine discounts.
+Lifeline credits can now be applied to voice or broad-band, not both. - ✓ Local calling and the ability to receive unlimited incoming calls - ✓ Touch-tone capability - Voice-grade access to the public switched network - Access to operator services, directory assistance and long-distance service - ✓ Free access to emergency 911 and 800 or 800-like toll-free services - One free directory listing - ✓ One free white page telephone directory - ✓ Free toll blocking for LifeLine subscribers - Free access to the telephone relay service - Free access to the business office - \LifeLine is a federally funded program which provides discounted basic telephone service to eligible low-income residents of Tribal lands.
+Eligible residents may also qualify for additional assistance for connection charges or line extension costs. \\ After application of qualified LifeLine discounts.

 Connecting Our Community with Superior Telephone & Internet Service CALL US TO CONNECT - 480.362.7150 We provide phone service, high-speed Internet, Life Alert, special business and residential packages and employment.
+Family, Cosmetic & Restorative Dentistr